canh25xp/GraduationThesis/OUTLINES.md

 Despite significant recent advancements in GEC technology, many state-of-the-art systems remain inaccessible to the general public due to their reliance on command-line interfaces and high-performance computing resources.
 This creates a barrier for non-technical users, particularly those in developing countries with limited access to advanced technology and slow internet connections.
 The need for a lightweight, user-friendly GEC system that can be easily accessed via mobile devices is therefore urgent.

-The development of such a system would not only benefit ESL and EFL learners but also native speakers who occasionally make mistakes.
+The development of such a system would benefit not only ESL and EFL learners but also native speakers who occasionally make mistakes.
 Additionally, improved GEC tools can enhance the quality of other natural language processing (NLP) tasks, such as machine translation and speech recognition, thereby contributing to broader advancements in the field of NLP.

 ## Objectives and scope of the graduation thesis

 Currently, there are several web services, such as those provided by Grammarly and John Snow Labs, offer ready-to-use English text correction.
 However, these services are not open-source, limiting their adaptability for deploying different GEC systems.
-Therefore, I will only compare and evaluate some available open-source English correction tools, noticeably, GECko+ and MiSS.
+Therefore, I will only compare and evaluate some available open-source English correction tools, noticeably GECko+ and MiSS.

-GECko+ is an English language assisting tool that corrects mistakes of various types on written texts.
+GECko+ is an English language assisting tool that corrects mistakes of various types in written texts.
 It combines a sentence level GEC model, GECToR XLNet, and a sentence ordering model.
 When a user inputs a text into the system, it segments the text into sentences and corrects the sentences with GECToR before re-ordering them by the sentence ordering model.
 However, GECko+ lacks the options of choosing the GEC base models and using system combination methods.
 It is also unclear how easy it is to extend GECko+ to other GEC systems.

-MiSS on the other hand is a comprehensive tool for machine translation that includes grammatical error correction as a feature.
+MiSS, on the other hand, is a comprehensive tool for machine translation that includes grammatical error correction as a feature.
-The main machine translation features of MiSS include: basic machine translation, simultaneous machine translation, and back translation for quality evaluation.
+The main machine translation features of MiSS include basic machine translation, simultaneous machine translation, and back translation for quality evaluation.
-For the GEC part, it uses GECToR XLNet for English GEC and GECToR with BERT-chinese and BERT-japanese models for Chinese and Japanese GEC respectively.
+For the GEC part, it uses GECToR XLNet for English GEC and GECToR with BERT-Chinese and BERT-Japanese models for Chinese and Japanese GEC, respectively.
 Like GECko+, MiSS also lacks the options of choosing the GEC base models and using system combination methods.

 Based on the above analysis, this thesis aims to develop GecWeb (Grammatical Error Correction Web), a web-based application designed to make state-of-the-art GEC systems more accessible to the general public.